 Heat is the Most Effective Way to Exterminate Bed Bugs

 Effective heat treatments destroy each of the bed bug life cycle stages and all of the eggs once the 120 minimum heat temperature is reached and maintained for 4 hours.
-During each Wilkins Wildlife & BedBug 911 heat treatment time is spent by our pest professionals in your home making sure that every part of your home is getting up to temperature.
+During each Wilkins Wildlife & BedBug 911 heat treatment, time is spent by our pest professionals in your home, making sure that every part of your home is getting up to temperature.
 We maintain the temperature between 120-135 degrees for a minimum of 4 hours.
-During this 4 hour period we are constantly turning furniture, beds, and directing of our fans to make sure that our high tech “thermal remediation” electric heat is getting into every crack and crevice of your home to ensure that every bed bug and egg dies.
+During this 4 hour period, we are constantly turning furniture, beds and directing our fans to make sure that our high-tech “thermal remediation” electric heat is getting into every crack and crevice of your home to ensure that every bed bug and egg dies.

-A huge key to the success of any heat treatment process is being able to accurately identify and eliminate any cold spots that may exit within the treatment area.
+A huge key to the success of any heat treatment process is being able to accurately identify and eliminate any cold spots that may exist within the treatment area.
 Various abnormalities in construction may allow for colder air from the outside to influence different portions of the structure in surprising ways.
 If left unchecked, this variance in temperature can result in an unsuccessful eradication of bed bugs.
-To eliminate this concern, affordable bed bug treatments has adopted the most advanced thermal imaging system available; quickly identifying and addressing any areas of concern.
+To eliminate this concern, affordable bed bug treatments have adopted the most advanced thermal imaging system available, quickly identifying and addressing any areas of concern.

 Heat treatments are the most effective treatment because bed bugs die instantly at 131°f.
 It is difficult to become resistant to a physical limitation.
 In addition, because an entire room is heating up, it is hard for bed bugs to find a place to hide to avoid extermination; unlike spray treatments (since you can’t spray items like clothing due to label restrictions), heat works on every item in the room.